 - Minimum deposit (bank transfer): $500;

-- USD deposits: $0;
+- USD deposits cost: $0;

 - Non-USD deposits: spot rate + 50 pips (for currency conversion);

-- Inactivity fee (after one year): $10 per month.
+- Inactivity fee (after one year of no login): $10 monthly.

-The other fees to watch out for are on eToro’s CFDs and alternative instruments which allow traders to access leverage on short-sell assets.
-There are overnight fees that will differ for each asset class and you can find the full list of CFD fees that apply here.
+The other fees to watch out for are on eToro’s CFDs and alternative instruments, which allow traders to access leverage on short-sell assets.
+There are overnight fees that will differ for each asset class, and you can find the full list of CFD fees that apply here.

 Pros